MignonGakuba/MignonGakuba/README.md

 <br/>

-  - 🏫 Currently doing my minor in open learning.
-At 8 feb  I will start my final intership at Crossyn.
+  - 🏫 I work at as Software Developer at Crossyn.
   - 📚 I'm currently training my solving problems.
 And Starting with a new Web App with Reactjs buidling : Java ,Javascript Docker, Spring CI/CD.
   Moreover I will start with Python course, WHY NOT XD
   - 🎮 I also like to play games like: Apex Legends, Dark Souls 3, Among us and many more.
 Furthermore I like to play chess